Chapter 2

 NEWLY ERUPTED TEETH MATURE DENTITION ELDER DENTITION

-To compensate for the continual shortening of the teeth due to this wear on the biting surfaces, the teeth and their supporting ridges of alveolar bone continually erupt just enough to maintain the height of the face.
+To compensate for the continual shortening of the teeth due to this wear on the biting surfaces, the teeth and their supporting ridges of alveolar bone continually erupt just enough to maintain the height of the face, in proportion to the height of the body.
 In most pre-industrial human dentitions, the teeth wore down at a rate of at least a half millimeter every year and also erupted at the same rate.
 In tribes who ate relatively clean food like tree fruit or in those who got significant amounts of their nutrition from animal blood and milk, wear occurred slowly, and the teeth erupted slowly.
 In tribes who ate food with lots of grit, such as meat cooked in a sand pit or grains milled on coarse stones, wear occurred rapidly, and the teeth erupted rapidly.
-Typically wear on the biting surfaces completely eliminates the crowns of the back teeth and reduces them to individual roots functioning as little teeth - each with its own bite surface and interproximal contact facets connecting it to the neighboring roots.
-Even these roots enable effective chewing.
-By spreading out chewing forces among a large number of contacting surfaces, wear was distributed evenly among all the teeth and thereby resisted for as long as possible.
-Teeth didn't wear out in one area until they wore out everywhere.

 Mature dentitions acquired a bite table that integrated all the front and back teeth into one smooth curve with contours similar to the surface of a sphere with a four inch radius.
 This same size sphere was described by all the early dental researchers who looked at healthy natural dentitions - in an antero-posterior plane by Spee, in a lateral plane by Wilson, and as a larger sphere extending up to the condyles by Bonwill.
 Monson portrayed a portion of the same sphere as a cone with all the teeth aligned in contact at its base and with the center of the sphere located at the glabella.

-More careful analysis showed that the smooth flattened curve eventually acquired by the bite table in older natural dentitions has helicoidal longitudinal twists like a propeller blade.15-16 The plane of the bite table relative to a horizontal plane is relatively steep at the central incisors and flat at the second molars.
+The smooth flattened curve eventually acquired by the bite table in older natural dentitions has helicoidal longitudinal twists like a propeller blade.15-16 The plane of the bite table relative to a horizontal plane is relatively steep at the central incisors and flat at the second molars.
 At the first molars, the plane of the upper teeth slopes lingually, and at the third molars it slopes buccally.
 Contours in the lower dental arch are opposite and complementary.

 FOOTNOTES